 Introduction

-The goal of routine and mass vaccination campaigns is frequently to achieve a state of herd immunity,1–3 which occurs when the expected number of infections per case is reduced below one (i.e., the effective reproductive number Re < 1).
-Herd immunity emerges when vaccine coverage (VC) and vaccine efficacy (VE) are sufficiently high; conversely, herd immunity can be lost over time when VE decreases (e.g., for short-lived vaccine direct effects) or when VC decreases (e.g., through a net influx of susceptible, unvaccinated individuals).
+The goal of routine and mass vaccination campaigns is frequently to achieve a state of herd immunity,1–3 which occurs when the expected number of infections per case is reduced below one (i.e., the effective reproductive number Re < 1), often through both direct and indirect protection.
+Vaccine-derived herd immunity emerges when vaccine coverage (VC) and vaccine efficacy (VE) are sufficiently high; conversely, herd immunity can be lost over time when VE decreases (e.g., for short-lived vaccine direct effects) or when VC decreases (e.g., through a net influx of susceptible, unvaccinated individuals).

 Although much attention is given to measuring the duration and magnitude of VE, many questions regarding the duration of herd immunity (DHI) remain.
 In practice, vaccines can be a relatively quick stopgap measure to protect an at-risk population until longer-term solutions can be instituted, but there is a need to know how much time is “bought” by such a vaccination campaign.
 For routine vaccination, the decision of when to boost or revaccinate will depend in part on the DHI following vaccination.
 Lastly, it remains to be seen how strongly, and in what direction, population mobility should be considered when prioritizing target populations for vaccination.

-We study the model system of oral cholera vaccines (OCV) to address these questions.
-Due to a reliable VE profile and high VC through mass campaigns, cholera vaccines can generate powerful herd protection effects.4,5 The WHO manages an OCV stockpile to facilitate vaccine usage in three settings: high-endemicity “hot spots”, high-risk humanitarian crises, and outbreak response.6 While the value of reactive vaccination in response to outbreaks depends on the short-term (e.g., 0-6 month) OCV effectiveness,7 the value of pre-emptive vaccination strongly depends on the duration of time we can expect to prevent a cholera outbreak.
+We study the model system of killed oral cholera vaccines (kOCV) to address these questions.
+Due to a reliable VE profile and high VC through mass campaigns, cholera vaccines can generate powerful herd protection effects.4,5 The WHO manages a kOCV stockpile to facilitate vaccine usage in three settings: high-endemicity “hot spots”, high-risk humanitarian crises, and outbreak response.6 While the value of reactive vaccination in response to outbreaks largely depends on the short-term (e.g., 0-6 month) kOCV effectiveness,7 the value of pre-emptive vaccination strongly depends on the duration of time we can expect to prevent a cholera outbreak.

 These are not merely hypothetical concerns.
-In the Bentiu Protection of Civilians (PoC) Camp in South Sudan, mass vaccinations with high VC were performed in July 2014 and June 2015, yet the camp sustained an outbreak of 381 cases beginning in October 2016.8 Possible driving factors for the Camp’s susceptibility to an outbreak include waning VE, influx of susceptible individuals through birth and migration, and death and resettlement of vaccinated individuals; however, the relative contributions of these factors and whether they are sufficient explanations remains to be seen.
+In the Bentiu Protection of Civilians (PoC) Camp in South Sudan, mass vaccination campaigns with high coverage were performed in July 2014 and June 2015, yet the camp sustained an outbreak of starting in October 2016, raising questions about the utility of vaccination.8 A suite of factors may have contributed to the camp’s susceptibility to an outbreak including waning VE, the influx of susceptible displaced people, an extremely high birth rate, and resettlement of vaccinated individuals.
+However, the relative contributions of these factors and whether they are sufficient to explain the outbreak remains to be seen.

-Following a large scale-up in control measures, such as mass vaccination, a period of low incidence, called the honeymoon period, is expected.9 Modeling studies of other disease systems (e.g., HIV,10,11 measles,12 pertussis,13 and rubella14) have shown a relationship between herd immunity and factors such as the VE profile, VC, demographic turnover, and R0, but there is a need to demonstrate the relative contributions of these driving factors and consider the impact of human migration on waning herd immunity and vaccination policy.
+Following a large scale-up in control measures, such as mass vaccination, a period of low incidence, called the honeymoon period, is expected.9 Modeling studies of other diseases (e.g., HIV,10,11 measles,12 pertussis,13 and rubella14) have shown a relationship between herd immunity and factors such as the VE profile, VC, demographic turnover, and R0, but there is a need to demonstrate the relative contributions of these driving factors and consider the impact of human migration on waning herd immunity and vaccination policy.

-In this paper, we use mathematical models to study the implications of vaccine waning and human mobility on herd immunity over time.
+In this paper, we use mathematical models to study the implications of vaccine waning and human mobility on herd immunity over time, providing new insights related to the risk of outbreaks in vaccinated populations.
 We compare how well several common vaccination strategies sustain herd immunity and demonstrate the non-monotonic relationship between migration rate and the projected impact of mass vaccination.
 Finally, we provide a tool that can help guide decisions regarding the expected duration of herd immunity for any given context (https://coreypeak.shinyapps.io/herd_protection_estimator/).

 Methods